amissine/ali.guest/README.md

 ## Discussion

 In this setup, the server has full control over the resources it exposes to the client, and so does the client with relation to the server.
-This can be used by independent parties to securely collaborate during the R&D phase of a decentralised enterprise.
+This can be used by independent parties to securely collaborate during the R&D phase on a decentralised enterprise.
 For example, you can use my feed to develop and test your own trading strategy.